1And they sat peacefully: for three years there was no war between Syria and Israel.

 3The king of Israel said to his servants, “You know that Ramoth-gilead is ours?
 And yet we keep quiet and do not take it out of the hand of the king of Syria.”

 4So he said to Jehoshaphat, “Will you go with me to battle at Ramoth-gilead?”
-And Jehoshaphat said to the king of Israel, “I am as you are, my people as your people, my horses as your horses.”
+And Jehoshaphat said to the king of Israel, “I am as you are; my people are as your people, my horses are as your horses.”

 5But Jehoshaphat said to the king of Israel, “Please first seek the word of Yahweh.”

 6Then the king of Israel gathered the prophets together, about 400 men, and said to them, “Should I go against Ramoth-gilead to battle, or should I refrain?”
 They said, “Go up, for the Lord will give it into the hand of the king.”